Friday, December 30, 2016

 The CryptO'pinion?

-Overall, this is superb and provides a fantastic venture through several interesting worlds.
-Each is a vibrant and fascinating experience in its own right and, not only that but a testament to the power of the Atari ST when in the hands of a talented programmer.
+This is superb and provides a fantastic venture through several interesting worlds.
+Each is a vibrant and charming experience and, not only that but, a testament to the power of the Atari ST when in the hands of a talented programmer.
 Prepare thyself for a game that is as challenging as it is beautiful.

-This is one of the best 16-bit platformers I've played.
-I have loved every second with The Midnight Patrol so, if I can pass on a piece of advice, it would be this: Don't be a knob and download this fantastic game right now.
+This is one of the best platformers there is.
+I've loved every second with The Midnight Patrol.
+If I can pass on a piece of advice, it would be this: Don't be a knob and download this game right now.
 There ya go.

 Downloads for floppy disk & hard drive.